datanav/docs/terms.rst

 The Services consist of various sub-services, and the right to use the Services only comprise the individual sub-services which the Customer has ordered and received access to.
 Some of the Services are payable.
-Appendix 1 sets out the sub-services that the Customer has ordered at the time of signature of this Agreement.
+*Description of the Services* sets out the sub-services that the Customer has ordered at the time of signature of this Agreement.
 The Customer’s account overview sets out active sub- services which the Customer has ordered, including which Services are payable.

 Some sub-services may be subject to additional terms and/or restrictions.
-Such additional terms and/or restrictions are set out in Appendix 1 and/or the terms of use for the sub-service together with the description of the sub-service in question.
+Such additional terms and/or restrictions are set out in *Description of the Services* and/or the terms of use for the sub-service together with the description of the sub-service in question.

 1.2.
 Description of the Services